Ne'emanei Torah Va'Avodah: History

 In the late 1970s, religious parents in Israel were concerned about aggressive secularization of the religious public school system.
 In light of this, parent organizations emerged to establish separate religious public school institutions.
 In primary school education, the "Noam" network was first established, and then later in post-primary a group connected to Bnei Akiva established the Ulpana (pl.
 Ulpanot) high school institution for religious girls.
 Facing this organization of parent groups, who wanted to separate and strengthen the religious aspect of public school education, a counter-ideological group emerged from the foundation of "Torah and Avodah", who feared the consequences of seclusion in separate institutions and the extremism in religious education that could lead, in their opinion, to religious education deviating from religious Zionism.

 Ne'emanei Torah Va'Avodah was founded in 1978 as one of these counter-ideological groups.
 It was especially concerned about the reduction of secular studies in the religious public school and the move to separate the sexes in elementary school education.
 The name Ne'emanei Torah Va'Avodah stems from its connection to the slogan, “Torah and Avodah” of religious Zionism.
 The religious Zionists of Hapoel Hamizrachi stressed that “Torah and Avodah” means that there is responsibility to demand social justice in every aspect of society.

 After its founding, NTA became active in other social and religious issues.
 In 1987, NTA lobbied for equal rights for women in religious councils.
 It was a litigant in the legal case before the Supreme Court of Israel, arguing that Leah Shakdiel must be allowed to serve on the local religious council in Yeruham.

 In 1995, following the assassination of Yitzhak Rabin, the leadership of NTA called for religious children to be educated to think critically about important topics and not to be pulled toward fundamentalism.
 In 2012 NTA organized an alternative rally to remember Prime Minister Rabin for national religious youth.

 In 2014 the organization was involved in attempts to decentralize the hierarchical model of the Chief Rabbi and represented Rabbi Avi Weiss when the Chief Rabbinate of Israel rejected his authority on conversion to Judaism.
 In 2019, NTA launched an online interview portal, “The Room for Questions” (Heb.
 Cheder Ha'shelot).
 “The Room for Questions” features leading contemporary religious figures answering existential and halakhic questions for adolescents and parents.

-Religious Leadership
+Religious leadership

 The organization is guided by male and female religious and lay leaders.
 NTA emphasizes the responsibility of religious autonomy in halakhic decision making.
 NTA partners with rabbinic organizations outside Israel to strengthen the relation to Jews of the Diaspora.
 It has partnered with the International Rabbinic Fellowship to support the rights of Orthodox rabbis around the world.

 Administration

 In 2020 the Chairman of Ne'emanei Torah Va'Avoda is Assaf Benmelech.
-Shmuel Shattach has served as CEO since 2008.
+Shmuel Shattach served as CEO from 2008 until 2024.
+In 2024, Elad Caplan was named as the new CEO.
 Rabbi Ronen Lubich is the President.